-Ideally situated in Lausanne, at the centre of the French part of Switzerland, the Ecole Dubois Lausanne
+Ideally situated in Lausanne, at the centre of the French part of Switzerland, the Dubois Lausanne Art School

 (EDLausanne) has been in existence since 1965 with the aim of promoting an advanced level of